Side Plank (Right)

 How to Perform

-4. Hold the plank for the required duration while breathing steadily.
+4. Hold position while breathing steadily.

 Coaching Tips